takekoputa/website/src/pages/about.md

 # Hi, I'm Hoa Nguyen.

 I'm a friend of five cats.
-The following is a diagram showing where I stand within the cat hierarchy.
+Here's a diagram showing where I stand within the cat hierarchy.

 ![](images/cat_hierarchy.png)